 - To get low latencies on updates it is important to have a dedicated transaction log directory.
-By default transaction logs are put in the same directory as the data snapshots and \myid\ file.
-The dataLogDir parameters indicates a different directory to use for the transaction logs. - [tbd: feedback need: what is the other config param?
-(I believe two are mentioned above.)]
+By default transaction logs are put in the same directory as the data snapshots and myid file.
+The dataLogDir parameters indicates a different directory to use for the transaction logs. - [tbd: what is the other config param?]